peiciwu/CarND-Vehicle-Detection/writeup_report.md

 In my implementation, I sum the heatmaps of the last 5 frames and the heatmap of the current frame, and thresholded by `10`.

 In addition, to increase the positive detections, a multi-scale window search was performed here.
 Scale of 1.25 and 1.5 are performed on the image at position between `y = 400` to `y = 650`.
-Moreover, such scaling doesn't give enough positive detections on vehicles at right-upper region, which are the most further away from the camera (i.e. the vehicles are much smaller).
+However, such scaling doesn't give enough positive detections on vehicles at right-upper region, which are the most further away from the camera (i.e. the vehicles are much smaller).
 The white car in the below image is an example:

 ![alt text][image10]